jameshfisher/jameshfisher.com/_posts/2019-02-16-project-c-43-the-lost-origins-of-asymmetric-crypto.md

 Ellis and Cocks' work was declassified in 1997, and by now is well-known.
-But the legacy of Walter Koenig Jr is almost lost, drowned by articles about an unrelated _Star Trek_ actor.
+But the legacy of Walter Koenig Jr is almost lost, the signal drowned by noise generated about an unrelated _Star Trek_ actor.
 And, since Koenig's report was a compilation of many people's work on Project C-43, we'll probably never know which bright spark had the idea of adding noise